mikke89/RmlUi/Samples/readme.md

 -  `drag` dragging elements between containers
 -  `loaddocument` loading your first document
 -  `lottie` playing Lottie animations, only enabled with the [Lottie plugin](https://mikke89.github.io/RmlUiDoc/pages/cpp_manual/lottie.html)
--  `sdl2` integrating with SDL2 using an OpenGL-renderer
--  `sdl2_sdlrenderer` integrating with SDL2 using a native SDL-renderer
--  `sfml2` integrating with SFML2
 -  `svg` render SVG images, only enabled with the [SVG plugin](https://mikke89.github.io/RmlUiDoc/pages/cpp_manual/svg.html)
 -  `transform` demonstration of transforms
 -  `treeview` using data bindings to create a file browser